swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-7-move-the-ml-experiment-data-to-the-cloud.md

 ### Install and configure the cloud provider CLI

-Install and configure the cloud provider CLI tool to manage the cloud resources.
+Install and configure the cloud provider CLI tool to manage the cloud resources:

 === ":simple-googlecloud: Google Cloud"